Year 3 class is taught by Mr Ben Boisseau.

 Unit 1- Narrative- 3 weeks:

-Unit 2 -Letter writing- 3 weeks -
+Unit 2 -Letter writing- 2 weeks -

-Children will have two PE sessions each week - please make sure your child has their PE kit in school every Wednesday and Friday.
+Children will have two PE sessions each week - please make sure your child has their PE kit in school every Tuesday and Thursday.

 The children will be learning to use chrome books, creating and storing documents on a cloud based server.

 Year 3 will continue with their French lessons this term.